ME3Tweaks/ME3TweaksModManager/documentation/merge_mods.md

 This is the JSON format for an update to a specific export in a file.
 The changes property is an array of single export change objects.

+The entryname must be the full instanced path for the entry you are trying to update, which means you must include all parent entry names, separated by a `.`.
+For example, if you are trying to update the `AdjustMouseSensitivity` function that is a child of the `BioPlayerInput`  export, your entry name must be `BioPlayerInput.AdjustMouseSensitivity`.
+This includes any object indexes.
+The full instanced path for an export can be seen at the "Currently loaded export" container in the Properties panel in Package Editor.

 You may have one of either a `propertyupdates`, a `scriptupdate`, or an `assetupdate` for an export.
 You may not have more than one.
 In other words, you may only update this export via one of the three available methods.

 | Property Name   | Type                  | Information                                                  |